coryjbergquist/random-superhero-rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Rails back-end of random-superhero

+This is a work in progress.
+It will be the rails back-end for random-superhero built with React.

+#### Ruby version
+2.6.0
-* Ruby version
+#### Ruby on Rails version
+5.2.2

 * System dependencies